ryrobes/cheshire/README.md

 # Cheshire

-Terminal-based SQL visualization tool - turn SQL into TUI charts, maps, tables, and more.
-Analyze your data and browse the results in a builder UI, and then copy and paste the command to use in your shell scripts, etc.
+Simple terminal-based SQL visualization tool - turn SQL into ANSI charts, maps, tables, and more.
+Analyze your data and browse the results in a builder UI, and then copy and paste the command to use in your shell scripts, etc. Build an easy auto-refreshing dashboard out of TMUX panels, etc. Unhide your data from the terminal.

+> “Well!
+I've often seen a cat without a grin,' thought Alice 'but a grin without a cat!
+It's the most curious thing i ever saw in my life!”

 ## Features